Asabeneh/JavaScript-for-Everyone/readMe.md

 1. What is character at index 10 in "Coding Academy" string use *charAt()* method.
 1. What is the character code of A in 'Coding Academy' string using *charCodeAt()*
 1. Use *indexOf* to determine the position of  the first occurrence of c in Coding Academy
+1. Use *lastIndexOf* to determine the position of the last occurrence of c in Coding Academy.
+1. Use *indexOf* to find the position of the first occurrence of the word *because* in the following sentence:*'You cannot end a sentence with because because because is a conjunction'*
+1. Use *lastIndexOf* to find the position of the first occurrence of the word *because* in the following sentence:*'You cannot end a sentence with because because because is a conjunction'*
 1. Use *search* to find the position of the first occurrence of the word *because* in the following sentence:*'You cannot end a sentence with because because because is a conjunction'*
-1. Use *lastIndexOf* to determine the position of the last occurrence of c in Coding Academy
 1. Use *trim()* to remove if there is trailing whitespace at the beginning and the end of a string.E.g "  Coding Academy   ".
 1. Use *startsWith()* method with the string Coding Academy make the result true
 1. Use *endsWith()* method with the string Coding Academy make the result true
 1. Use *match()* method to find all the c’s in Coding Academy
+1. Use *match()* to count the number all because's in the following sentence:*'You cannot end a sentence with because because because is a conjunction'*
 1. Use *concat()* and merge 'Coding' and 'Academy' to a single string, 'Coding Academy'
 1. Use *repeat()* method to print Coding Academy 5 times